restbai/hackupc-2022/README.md

 #### 👩‍🍳 Property Condition

 Anyone who has worked in real estate understands there are massive price swings between similar houses of varying quality.
 Unfortunately, while most people know the difference when they see it, it is difficult to apply at scale.
 That’s why we built a model to detect the condition (Disrepair, poor, average, good, excellent or luxury) of various real estate photos.
-It’s perfect to enhance your AVM, to source ideal properties for renovation or to narrow down lists of comparables.
+It’s perfect to enhance your *AVM*, to source ideal properties for renovation or to narrow down lists of comparables.
 Our current API analyze a property’s:

-- Bathroom and kitchen conditions
+- **Bathroom** and **kitchen** conditions
-- Interior and exterior conditions
+- **Interior** and **exterior** conditions
-- Overall condition
+- **Overall** condition

 ![Property Condition example](assets/property_condition__example.png)